 Replacing or modifying the main jet with a smaller one should also be done if you are flying at high altitudes.

 Study the Walbro service manual (SM).
 (Note: it is a very large file and should be downloaded first and then read.)
 Pilots might want to also study the Zama technical guide because it is much easier to understand than the Walbro SM.
 The Zama is a Chinese knockoff of the Walbro.
 Here are the parts diagram of the WG-8 and the parts diagram of the WB-37.

 The second way to lean out the midrange is to plug one of the idle progression holes (red arrow in photo below) with a piece of 0.5mm copper wire.
-The photo below is of a WB-37 with the circuit plate removed.
+This is a quick and easy way to lean things out in the midrange.
+However, you will not be able to adjust midrange air/fuel mixture as precisely as with the first way.
+The photo below is of a WB-37 with the circuit plate removed with the piece of copper wire in the idle progression hole that is closest to the metering lever.
+Make sure you use this hole.
 Photos courtesy of Fresh Breeze.